Threadstone-Wiki/Threadstone-Wiki/pages/tick-phases.md

 All scheduled tile ticks get processed.
 Blocks using Tile Ticks include: Repeaters, comparators, observers, redstone torches, gravity-affected blocks, liquids, and many more.

-## Random Updates
+## Random Ticks
 Wheat grows.

-## Block Modification Packets
+## PlayerChunkMap
+- Block modification packets are send.
-Your client is informed about all block changes that happened since the last block modification packet phase.
+This means, your client gets informed about all block changes that happened since the last PlayerChunkMap update.
+If less than 64 block changes happened in a chunk since the last time these packets were send, these block changes will be send in `BlockUpdateS2CPacket` or `BlocksUpdateS2CPacket` packets.
+If more than 64 block changes happened, it will send a `WorldChunkS2CPacket` which sends the whole chunk again.

+- Up to 49 ungenerated chunks in view distance of players get generated and loaded.
+This operation stops as soon as it takes more than 50 milliseconds.

 ## Block Events
 All scheduled block events get processed.